Alejogb1/job-board/blog-data/how-do-i-configure-nginx-reverse-proxy-to-redirect-a-subdomain-to-a-dynamic-port-without-updating-settings.md

 id: "how-do-i-configure-nginx-reverse-proxy-to-redirect-a-subdomain-to-a-dynamic-port-without-updating-settings"
 ---

-Alright, let's tackle this.
-It's a common scenario, one that I've bumped into several times over the years, particularly in environments where services spin up and down on dynamically allocated ports.
+Alright,  It's a common scenario, one that I've bumped into several times over the years, particularly in environments where services spin up and down on dynamically allocated ports.
 Manually reconfiguring Nginx every time a port changes?
 Absolutely not.
 We need a robust and, more importantly, automated solution.
 So, how do we achieve this dynamic redirection of a subdomain to a port that shifts around without having to touch the Nginx config?
 The answer lies primarily in leveraging Nginx's capabilities alongside some intelligent scripting, often in the form of a companion process.

 The core problem stems from Nginx’s static configuration.
 Traditionally, you specify a `proxy_pass` directive pointing to a specific IP and port, like so: `proxy_pass http://127.0.0.1:8080;`.
 This works perfectly well when the backend service resides on a fixed port.
 But when ports are dynamically allocated, this static link becomes a point of failure and tedious maintenance.